fnl/medic/README.rst

         ALTER TABLE sections ADD "truncated" boolean NOT NULL DEFAULT 'false';

+    Note that for one case this produces a Section with just one whitespace character, because the original content was only the "ABSTRACT TRUNCATED..." message.
   - MEDLINE formatted output is now written to STDOUT or a single file, because it makes selecting specific fields with grep very easy.
 Records are separated with an empty line.
 2.1.7